 F.A.Q. — Questions that commonly come up when learning about insurance

 Click on any question below to see the answer.
-If you have a question that is not in the list below call The Insurance Mom at 323-654-2207 or email it to her.
+If you have a insurance question that is not in the list below email it to The Insurance Mom.
 If you are wondering about specific terms, the Glossary is a great place to check.

 Health Insurance Questions